AutoRegressiveBaseModel#

 • output_transformer (Callable) – transformer that takes network output and transforms it to prediction space.
 Defaults to None which is equivalent to lambda out: out["prediction"].

 • optimizer (str) – Optimizer, “ranger”, “sgd”, “adam”, “adamw” or class name of optimizer in torch.optim or pytorch_optimizer.
 Alternatively, a class or function can be passed which takes parameters as first argument and a lr argument (optionally also weight_decay).
-Defaults to “ranger”.
+Defaults to “ranger”, if pytorch_optimizer is installed, otherwise “adam”.

 Methods